Interoperable-data/automate-va/docs/USE CASES/CLD.md

 URI: `/process/CLD/update`

-SHACL: (LWS) `process/CLD/update#shape`, which contains ONLY the properties which MAY be changed during an update and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.
+SHACL-FORM: (LWS) `process/CLD/update#shape`, which contains ONLY the properties which MAY be changed during an update and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.

 The user must first search for and select the CLD to update (from the collection of Issued but not any other CLD's) and displays **part** of its current data in a form.
 The updated CLD's other properties will be copied into the updating CLD.